patreshubham94/CalculatorExercise/addition.md

-## Addition
+# Addition.

-# Scenario: Addition of two positive numbers.
+## Scenario: Addition of two positive numbers.

   Given the calculator is turn on.